guicaulada/lua-prom-client/README.md

 # Prometheus client for Lua

-A prometheus client for Lua that supports histogram, summaries, gauges and counters.
+A Prometheus client for Lua that supports histogram, summaries, gauges and counters.

 This is an adaptation of the JavaScript version created by [Simon Nyberg](https://github.com/siimon/prom-client).